btcven/locha/documentation/en/draft_modulators.md

 A carrier wave is an electric wave that can be altered in some of its parameters for the information signal (sound, image or data) to obtain a modulated signal and be transported on a communication channel.

 The use of a carrier wave helps solve many circuit, antenna, propagation and noise problems.
-That's why a practical antenna must have an approximate size to the lenght of the electromagnetic wave to be transmitted.
-If soundwaves diffused directly in the form of electromagnetic signals, the antenna would have the height of more than 1 Km.
-By using frequencies much more higher for the carrier, the size of the antenna its reduced drastically because higher frequencies have shorter wavelenght.
+That's why a practical antenna must have an approximate size to the length of the electromagnetic wave to be transmitted.
+If sound waves diffused directly in the form of electromagnetic signals, the antenna would have the height of more than 1 Km.
+By using frequencies much more higher for the carrier, the size of the antenna its reduced drastically because higher frequencies have shorter wavelength.

 ## 2.2 Modulated signal